texbazar/layered-crate/README.md

 This crate takes a different approach.
 It uses a proc-macro and some custom syntax to check and enforce the dependencies at compile time, all within the same crate.
+This has a few advantages:
+- Uses the same `Cargo.toml` as before
-The effect is invisible to people using the crate.
+- The effect is invisible to people using the crate.

+... and a few disadvantages:
+- Uses custom syntax
+- The enforcement is not strict, since that's outside of the power of proc-macros

-All said, this crate may not be the best fit for your use case.
-You should do the research needed to figure out the best approach for you.
+All said, you should do the research needed to figure out if this crate is the right approach for your use case.

 ## Usage